 The day of “Igba Nkwu” is traditionally, the formal ‘wedding day’, and it includes a party/ celebration with invited friends and family, as the previous ceremonies are usually quiet, between very few family members.
 However, it’s up to you to decide how big or small you want to make your ‘igba nkwu’ ceremony – based on your pocket (affordability).

 These days, we’re seeing the Yoruba aso-ebi trend during many igba nkwu wine carrying ceremony – brides and grooms are having their friends and close families dress up in uniform, coordinated wedding guest attires.
 This makes the traditional wedding very colourful and glamorous in pictures.
-Usually, the bride-to-be dresses up in the igbo traditional attire for married women, that is blouse and wrapper with a red, native coral bead necklace, and a flambouyant headtie (Ichafu).
+Usually, the bride-to-be dresses up in the Igbo traditional attire for married women, that is ‘blouse and wrapper’ attire, accesorizzed with a red, native coral bead necklace, and a flamboyant headtie (Ichafu).